 Unless you have a massive following or are an authority in a specific niche, DO NOT expect brands to come to you.
 You need to go out and pitch them, and there’s an art to this.

 I have never had much success getting paid brand deals, so I decided to enroll in the Pitching to Brands Masterclass by Sidewalker Daily.
 It’s been a complete game-changer.
 I’ve learned so much over the last few months, from making a media kit, pitching yourself, knowing what to charge, to negotiating with brands, and analyzing contracts.

 If you’ve ever wondered how influencers make money or what to even charge, THIS is the course for you.
 It’s completely changed my perspective.
 Since joining, I pitched and negotiated my first 4-figure collaboration, so the course has already paid for itself.

 Using this link, you’ll get access to the Pitching to Brands Masterclass AND complimentary access to the Negotiations + Contracts course – valued at $197.

 Helpful Blogging Tools

 Here are some other tools/resources that have helped my blog grow:

 Facebook groups have been so helpful in my blogging journey.
-There is a Facebook group for just about everything when it comes to travel blogging, Collaboration opportunities, link building, guest posts, social media sharing threads, and more.
+There is a Facebook group for just about everything regarding travel blogging, such as collaboration opportunities, link building, guest posts, and social media sharing.

 Not only are Facebook groups great for networking and advice, but it provides a sense of community.
 If you are new to blogging, I highly recommend joining Facebook groups related to your niche.
 Here are some of my favorite Facebook Blogging Groups: